-The Commencement Service will be on Saturday, May 10, at 9:00 a.m. in the Recreation Center.
+The Commencement Service will be on Saturday, May 9, at 10:00 a.m. in the Recreation Center.
 No tickets will be issued for Commencement seating.
-Since seating is limited, each graduate should restrict the number of invited guests to 8 persons for the Athletic Center.
-Guests will not be admitted to the seating area prior to 8:00 a.m., and no seats may be reserved prior to that time.
+Since seating is limited, each graduate should restrict the number of invited guests to 8 persons for the Recreation Center.
+Guests will not be admitted to the seating area prior to 9:00 a.m., and no seats may be reserved prior to that time.
 No child care will be provided.

 For those who are currently enrolled in classes, you are expected to participate in the Commencement service unless you have received an approved absence.
-College students may request an excused absence from Dr. Jim Lytle; Seminary students from Dr. Mike Stallard; and Graduate Studies students from their Program Director.
-The deadline is April 4.
+College students may request an excused absence from Dr. Bill Higley; Seminary students from Dr. Mike Stallard; and Graduate Studies students from their Program Director.
+The deadline is April 3.

 If you are excused from attendance at Commencement, you will graduate in absentia and your diploma will be mailed to you following graduation.
 Please make sure the Registrar’s Office has your correct mailing address.